Your questions about coronavirus vaccines, answered

 I’m pregnant, plan to get pregnant soon or I’m breastfeeding?

-Pregnant or breastfeeding women who are part of a group recommended to get the shots — for instance, health-care workers — might want to consider talking with their medical providers beforehand.
-Pregnant women have been excluded from coronavirus vaccine trials, so there is no data on the safety of the vaccines for them, or its effects on the breastfed infant.
+Pregnant women are at increased risk of severe illness from covid-19 and may want to talk with their medical providers beforehand to make a decision about vaccination.
+Pregnant women were excluded from the initial coronavirus vaccine trials, so data is limited, although developmental and reproductive animal studies showed no safety concerns.
+The first trial of a coronavirus vaccine in pregnant women began in February, and more are planned.

-The American College of Obstetricians and Gynecologists says a conversation with a woman’s clinician may be helpful, but should not be required.
-Pregnant women who get infected with the coronavirus are at greater risk of death and severe illness than women who are not pregnant, even as the overall risk remains small.
+The American College of Obstetricians and Gynecologists says a conversation with a clinician may be helpful but should not be required.
+Pregnant people who get infected with the coronavirus are at greater risk of death and severe illness than those who are not pregnant, even as the overall risk remains small.

+Studies show that pregnant women pass along immunity to their babies, in utero and during breastfeeding.

-The Pfizer-BioNTech and Moderna vaccines do not contain live virus, or any enhancers to boost an immune response, and are not thought to be a risk to the breastfeeding infant.
-They do not alter human DNA in the people who get it and cannot cause any genetic changes.
+The Pfizer-BioNTech and Moderna vaccines do not contain live virus or any enhancers to boost an immune response and are not thought to be a risk to the breastfeeding infant.
+They do not alter human DNA in people who get it and cannot cause genetic changes.
 Also, this type of vaccine breaks down quickly and doesn’t enter the nucleus of the cell.

-Pfizer said it is planning to report to the FDA by the end of the year on a developmental and reproductive toxicity study in animals that could help clarify any risks.

 I have allergies.
-Can I get the new vaccine?
+What should I do?

-People who have mild allergies to food, pets, environment or latex can get the Pfizer-BioNTech and Moderna vaccines.
+People who have mild allergies to food, pets, environment or latex can get the Pfizer-BioNTech, Moderna or Johnson & Johnson vaccines.

-Concerns about rare but severe allergic reactions were sparked by recent reports that two health-care workers in Britain had such reactions after being vaccinated.
-The CDC said Dec.
-19 it was reviewing six cases of anaphylaxis in people given the Pfizer-BioNTech vaccine.
+Concerns about rare but severe allergic reactions were sparked by reports that two health-care workers in Britain had such reactions after being vaccinated with messenger RNA vaccines.

 Government officials and medical experts say these rare reactions should not deter the general public from taking the vaccine, although the standard guidance is that people who get the shot should linger at the clinic or doctor’s office for 15 minutes, and 30 minutes if they have a history of severe allergic reactions.
 Anaphylaxis can be quickly reversed with epinephrine and other medicines.